-• The premium tax allocation projection methodology was changed to reallocate the premium tax allocation in future years for plans that are projected to be 100% funded in the projection period.
+The premium tax allocation was changed to re-allocate to other plans the premium tax money for plans that are projected to be 100% funded in the projection period.
+The previous valuation performed by the prior actuary did not reallocate these contributions.